kidwithahalo/Semester-Notes-IITK/23 24 1st/Lecture 15 - phy305.md

 ![[Screenshot 2023-10-17 at 5.19.33 PM.png]]

 $$\Downarrow$$
-This means that all wnergy states upto $E_f$ are occupied and all above $E_f$ are empty.
-Under such conditions, the gas is called degenerate.
+This means that all energy states upto $E_f$ are occupied and all above $E_f$ are empty.
+Under such conditions, the gas is called <u>degenerate. </u>
 For degenerate electrons, having an isotropic velocity fields, the phase space distribution will be
 ![[Screenshot 2023-10-17 at 5.23.08 PM.png]]
 $$\Downarrow$$
 Further, we can divide the above equation by $dV$ to get the number density of electrons of a given momentum $p$ as given below
 ![[Screenshot 2023-10-17 at 5.24.54 PM.png]]
+<span  style = "color:lightgreen">Above equation is for the : Total number of electrons in the degenerate state</span>

 $$\Downarrow$$
 Now let us derive a general expression for the pressure exerted by any ideal gas (basic 10+2 class calculations)